beboyle/mapFns/mapFns.md

 ```

  - Note that coords is actually an array of points (which are in turn arrays of [lng,lat].
 First and last coordinate points must be the same.
  - You *can* specify an outlineWidth greater than 1.
-DBecause this is not supported by Mapbox directly, doing so will automatically will create an additional layer via plotLine( ).
+Because this is not supported by Mapbox directly, doing so will automatically will create an additional layer via plotLine( ).
 The layer id for the outline will have "_outline" appended to it.

 ---
 ### Option Properties Common to Most Functions